RyuZhihao123/CHITreeProject/README.md

 ## 2. Codes and Software:

-In current stage, we first mainly shared our dataset [[link]](https://github.com/RyuZhihao123/CHI_DeepTreeSketch/) to provide more information to address some concerns, the entire source codes will be released right after some cleaning ups and the final official acceptance.
+In current stage, we first mainly shared our dataset [[link]](https://github.com/RyuZhihao123/CHI_DeepTreeSketch/) to provide more information to address some concerns, the entire source codes will be released right after the final official acceptance.

 Additionally, as a bonus, we are now working on a **Online-version software** (Web version using Javascript + WebGL) as well, which will enable people from all over the world to freely explore our modeling system at any time.